cgkio/planemate/README.md

 - Dashboard to show "real time" test data
 - 3 second delay on people counting when the door opens
 - Live count of passengers on dashboard
+- Remote reboot via PiTunnel
+- Determines/estimtes if the PlaneMate arrived after the flight arrived
+- Script automatically runs on bootup and crashes (PM2)

 ### Next Up
-- Determines/estimtes if the PlaneMate arrived after the flight arrived
 - Add a 3 second "delay" on people counting when the door closes (seperate variable)

 ### Features Pending

 - Document permission settings commands for setting up a Raspberry Pi
 - Report error is door open times exceed XXX
-- Remote reboot
+- Crash reporting via PM2 reboot

 ### Instructions: